 Understanding the sources of these installs is equally important.
 This is how marketers evaluate the effectiveness of their advertising channels.

-Which tracker to use?
+Which tracker should you use?

-Retention and Usage
+Retention and usage

 This is not a good definition, as a user may be distracted from the app by push notifications, messages, and phone calls.
 Google Analytics counts only sessions that have 30 minutes between them, which is a more acceptable definition.